Elakkiya-U/Loan-Approval-Strategy-Optimization/README.md

 ## Loan Approval Strategy Optimization

-This project aims to optimize the loan approval strategy using machine learning techniques.
-The goal is to predict whether a loan application will be approved or denied based on various applicant features and financial data.
+The project aims to optimize the loan approval strategy using machine learning techniques.
+Here, the goal is to predict whether a loan application will be approved or denied based on various applicant features and financial data.
 The dataset includes information about applicants, and the objective is to predict if the loan should be approved ("Y") or denied ("N").

 ### Deployed Application